How do I check my coding notice?

 how your tax-free pay has been allocated to your employment(s);

-- the maximum amount of income that can be taxed at 20%;
+the maximum amount of income that can be taxed at various tax rates;

 Finally you may see a ‘special note’.
 This note could ask you to check that your employer is not incorrectly deducting NIC from you, or it could advise you of an estimated amount of underpaid tax that may be owed at the end of the tax year because your tax code was reduced.